ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 IANA is requested to update the "Reference" field to include this document in addition to previous values from that field.

-IANA is requested to add the following sentence to the "Related Information"
+IANA is requested to replace the "Related Information" field with "See registry at IANA_URL_TBD." where IANA_URL_TBD is the URL of the new registry described in {{iana-suffix}}.
-field:
-: Includes all resources identified with the path prefix "/.well-known/masque/ip/".
-{: spacing="compact"}

 ## Capsule Type Registrations {#iana-types}